follow us!

 Speaking of color, wild caught Alaskan salmon are that quintessentially red-orange salmon color.
 Farmed salmon, in contrast, are a lighter pink color.
 (Actually, farmed salmon flesh would be grayish-white if the fish weren’t fed a diet enriched with carotenoids.)

-Speaking of farmed salmon, we’ll refer you to this article: Healthier Choices: Your guide to Farm Raised vs Wild Caught Salmon.
+Speaking of farmed salmon, we’ll refer you to this article: Wild-Caught vs. Farm-Raised Fish: What’s the Catch?

 And speaking of wild caught Alaskan salmon, we’ll tell you where you can buy the best.
 (Hint: it will not be in a supermarket.)